Lift Your Child’s Spirit and Performance with The Listening Training Program

 While searching for an opening sentence to this article, I can hear a cacophony of high pitch screams of excitement, exclamations or arguments fusing like vocal fireworks.
 It is recess at the school just beside my house.
 From the window, I see kids running after a soccer ball, gesticulating like disjointed puppets or gathering in small animated bunches.
-Then the bell rings, they disappear and everything suddenly goes silent.
+Then the bell rings, they disappear, and everything suddenly goes silent.

 One would be tempted to believe that listening begins now, in the quietness of the classroom.
 In fact, the children have been listening all along at recess (and I mean listening, not to be confused with hearing).
 All this playing, running around, yelling, jumping, arguing, joking and poking fun at each other were many ways of giving their listening a workout, and the quality of this workout determines the quality of their focus, attention span, engagement and active participation in the classroom.
 Children in the courtyard do nothing more than train their listening to have it fit and ready for use when it’s time to sit still, keep quiet and study.

-Listening Fitness applies to both ends of the ear’s double antenna, the auditory end and the ‘ear of the body’ (vestibular end).
-This is why recess as well as physical activity (sports, gym) are vital ingredients in any well balanced educational setting.
+The listening training applies to both ends of the ear’s double antenna, the auditory end and the ‘ear of the body’ (vestibular end).
+This is why recess as well as physical activity (sports, gym) are vital ingredients in any well-balanced educational setting.
 This is also why the time spent watching TV, playing computer games and any other pass times that keep the child physically passive should be kept in check.
 Consumed in excess, they become listening ‘no-no’s’, the ear’s equivalent of bad cholesterol.
 The phenomenal rise in the number of children with ADHD has a lot to do with the decrease of body exercise and social interaction which lead to a depletion of listening workout, and pills are not the solution.
 Getting the kids to play, to exercise and to engage in ‘listening-enriched’ pursuits such as singing, playing music, dancing or acting, is a giant step towards a solution.

 Listening grows and develops naturally.
 However, there may be some obstacles.
 While allergies or ear infections may affect hearing for a few days or weeks, they tend to have lasting and sometimes permanent effect on listening.
 The resulting defect of the attuning function of the ear weakens auditory processing, reduces attention span, creates gaps or delays in the acquisition of language, which are some of the obstacles leading to learning disabilities.
 Physical or health problems that restrain movements and the use of motor skills may also be roadblocks for listening.
 Their causes may be as diverse as premature birth, confinement in an incubator or in bed for extended periods of time.
 As a result, neither the ear nor the body is sufficiently stimulated.

 Stimulation in excess can also be detrimental.
 Exposure to loud noises takes a toll on listening well before it begins to damage hearing.
 Those children who cover their ears on the street, in the mall or in the subway are reminders that sound pollution exists, and it can hurt.
-Parents have to be particularly vigilant with personal audio devices (CD Player, MP3 etc) where the volume level is so tricky to verify.
+Parents have to be particularly vigilant with personal audio devices (CD Player, MP3, Smartphones etc) where the volume level is so tricky to verify.

-In many cases, it is impossible to tell why listening hasn’t developed naturally.
+In many cases, it is impossible to tell why listening has not developed naturally.
 Whatever the cause of the listening deficit, there is a point where educational strategies are at a loss.
 When listening is impaired, trying to increase those ‘listening enriched’ activities such as music, singing or acting classes, may not work.
 This is because they require a fair degree of listening to begin with, the very skill the child is lacking.
 As the result, she will most likely shy away from them, find them boring or, more plainly, she will ‘hate’ them.
 As an ‘ex-poor listener’, I experienced first hand a visceral dislike for anything to do with acting (memorizing lines was like pulling teeth and talking in public was gut wrenching).
 While I loved music, playing an instrument was not an option because of my poor sense of rhythm and inability to coordinate my hands.

 When Listening Needs a Little Help

-Progress Expectations from Listening Fitness
+Progress Expectations from the Listening Training Program

 Results from a listening training program vary according to the type and degree of the child’s listening-related concern, age, developmental history and other elements which may influence everyday life such as health, family dynamics or placement at school.
 This is a list of some of the most typical progress observations as reported by parents and teachers during and following a program.